heeryung/heeryung.github.com/pages/me.md

     <div class = "row">
     <div class="medium-4 columns"> Oct.
 2023 </div>
-        <div class="medium-8 columns"> Our LWMOOCs'23 paper is <b>nominated as a best paper</b>!
+        <div class="medium-8 columns"> Our LWMOOCs'23 paper is <b>nominated for the Best Paper award</b>!
 I appreciate so much to my co-authors!
 Stay tuned for <b>'Meta-LAD: Developing a Learning Analytics Dashboard With Theoretically Grounded and Context-Specific Approaches'</b> in the upcoming proceedings!</div>
     </div>